FortiPower/PowerFGT/README.md

 For Proxy Policy, it is possible to specific explict proxy or transparent For FortiGate 6.0.x, you need to enable proxy mode before (and enable feature)

+### Local In Policy

+There is also cmdlet for Local in Policy

+You can create a new Local In Policy `Add-FGTFirewallLocalInPolicy`, retrieve its information `Get-FGTFirewallLocalInPolicy` Add member to source or destinationn address `Add-FGTFirewallLocalInPolicyMember` and remove member `Add-FGTFirewallLocalInPolicyMember`, set it `Set-FGTFirewallLocalInPolicy` or delete it `Remove-FGTFirewalLocalInPolicy`.

 ### Connecting with API Token

 If you have a REST API administrator account setup, you can connect with the API